AjayACST/gnss-ir-nz/README.md

 ## Contributions
 This project involves collaboration between students, community experts, and educators.
 Contributions in coding, engineering, data science, or environmental science are welcome.

+## Running
+Install [Poetry](https://python-poetry.org/docs/) and run poetry install to install the dependencies

 ---
 Explore, learn, and innovate together!